FAQ

 Q. Do you have a PA?

 There is absolutely nothing worse than not being able to hear a thing at a wedding.
 Especially after you as a couple has put so much energy into creating a really meaningful celebration.
-Because I feel so passionate about this, I invested in the best little PA on the market – the Bose Pro 1.
-I bring that along with a wireless handheld microphone and a Madonna microphone.
-The whole kit is battery operated so there won’t be any unsightly cords or tripping hazards.

 Q. Can we play music through your PA?